Article Highlight: Antique Cook Stoves: Wood & Propane Varieties of the Past

 However, as with any type of antique or collectible, condition counts.
-Items are expected to have some flaws because of age but things like cracks, broken parts, rust, and chips will lower the value and the desirability of any kitchen collectible for most collectors.
+Items are expected to have some flaws because of age but things like cracks (especially in antique stoneware crocks), broken parts, rust, and chips will lower the value and the desirability of any kitchen collectible for most collectors.

 Using Kitchen Collectibles

 Kitchen collectibles are favorites of many because they can be used as well as displayed on that antique stove, especially if it's a cast iron stove.
 There is something about a collectible teapot that makes any tea party special.
 Rolling out a pie crust with a rolling pin that has been worn smooth by years of use turns the act of making a pie into an afternoon of memories.
 Atlas Mason jars sitting on a shelf add a charm all their own.Using the collectibles is one of the joys of owning them; but, there are some steps you should take to ensure that they are around for future generations.

 Delicate Care Required

 - Never wash collectibles in the dishwasher.
 Always hand wash with gentle dish soap and dry carefully.

 - Display away from direct sunlight and extremes of heat and cold.
 Keep away from air conditioning and heating vents.

 - Most wooden items can be wiped with olive oil to keep them in top condition.